This scholar is fully booked through 2023. This scholar will be available in 2024 for booking.

 About the Road Scholar Speakers Bureau Program

 The Happy Invention: History and Significance of Picture Postcards

 The first picture postcards were published for the 1889 Paris Exposition, celebrating the completion of the Eiffel Tower.
 In America, the first picture postcards were printed for the 1893 World’s Columbian Exposition in Chicago —making Illinois the birthplace of the American picture postcard.
-Since those flowery Victorian originals, uncountable billions of postcards of every aspect of life have been printed, depicting: train stations and bandstands; street views and cartoons; ads for products and services; beauties and freaks; social history both whimsical and dark; and everything in between.
+Since those flowery Victorian originals, uncountable billions of postcards of every aspect of life have been printed, depicting train stations and bandstands, street views and cartoons, ads for products and services, ‘beauties’ and ‘freaks,’ social history both whimsical and dark, and everything in between.
 An early mention of postcards is in the 1870 diary of a Welsh curate, who called them “a happy invention.”

 In 2016, the world’s largest public collection of postcards and related materials, the Curt Teich Postcard Archives, was given to the Newberry Library by the Lake County Forest Preserve District.
 Katherine Hamilton-Smith, the founding curator of the Teich Archives, presents a look at the documentary power and significance of picture postcards.
 She touches on the Curt Teich Company of Chicago, the role Illinois played in the history and development of postcards, and on the picture postcard as a cultural icon.

-About Road Scholar Katherine Hamilton-Smith
+About the Road Scholar

 Learn More and Follow Katherine

 - Wish You Were Here: Postcards and Visual Culture

 - How to stay connected to Lake County Forest Preserves | An Interview with Katherine Hamilton-Smith

 Follow the steps below to book a presentation.